 The Jung Center offers the expertise of therapeutic professionals and expressive arts teachers to those in need of physical and psychological healing in our community.
 An overview of current outreach programming is provided below.
 To learn more or inquire about participation in any of our outreach programs, please contact firstname.lastname@example.org

-These outreach programs have been made possible through the generous support of our charitable donors: Houston Endowment Inc., The Powell Foundation, The Herzstein Foundation, The Brown Foundation, The Hamman Foundation, The Lyons Foundation, The Clayton Fund, and many others.
+These outreach programs have been made possible through the generous support of our charitable donors: Houston Endowment Inc., The Powell Foundation, Jones Day Foundation, The Herzstein Foundation, The Brown Foundation, The Hamman Foundation, The Lyons Foundation, The Clayton Fund, and many others.
 Learn more about how to support The Jung Center.

 The Nehemiah Center